dascentral/dotfiles/Install.md

 /Users/$USER/Workspace/dotfiles/install/homebrew-cleanup.sh
 ```

+## App Store Installations
+The following software applications can be installed via the Mac App Store.

+* Dash
+* Transmit
+* Tweetbot

 ## Manual Installations
 I use the following software applications across home and work computers.
 They must be installed manually because they either do not have a